Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Founded in 2010, U.S. Capital Wealth Advisors previously operated as USCA RIA, a wholly owned subsidiary of financial services boutique U.S. Capital Advisors LLC also owns USCA Securities, LLC, USCA Asset Management and USCA Management, LLC.
 In May 2021, USCA RIA membership interests were transferred to U.S. Capital Advisors LLC and assets were transferred to the subsidiary company called Legacy One, which was later renamed U.S. Capital Wealth Advisors.
 As a result of the consolidation, U.S. Capital Wealth Advisors expanded its advisory offerings to include external manager accounts and fee-based financial planning.
 Some of the advisors at U.S. Capital Wealth is also registered with USCA Securities LLC, a registered broker-dealer.

-U.S. Capital Wealth offers financial planning, portfolio management and a wrap fee program, which charges clients a single fee for a suite of services.
+U.S. Capital Wealth offers financial planning and portfolio management services.
+It previously offered a wrap fee program, which charges clients a single fee for a suite of services, but it no longer appears to do so.
 The firm manages assets on both a discretionary and non-discretionary basis.

 Generally speaking, U.S. Capital Wealth's investment strategies are based on client needs, goals and objectives.
 In developing investment advice, the firm uses fundamental, technical, quantitative methods of analysis, as well as statistical tools and valuation methodologies.